As a blogger I spend a lot of time in the internet, most specifically social media.

 You are indeed right dear reader.

-It does go on all over life BUT when you consider that my blog ‘niche’ is parenting and most of those loitering in my virtual circles are women.
+It does go on all over life BUT when you consider that my blog ‘niche’ is parenting and most of those loitering in my virtual circles are parents.

 Well, it makes me a bit sad.

-At a time when we should be supporting one another, patting each other on the back and celebrating each others achievements there seems to be more interest in dragging one another down.
+At a time when we should be supporting one another as parents, patting each other on the back and celebrating each others achievements there seems to be more interest in dragging one another down and putting people in their place.
+Trying, essentially, to ruin the joy someone takes in writing or, indeed, their income.

 When did this become OK?

-If we as ‘professional’ adults, with heads full of knowledge and common sense are hiding behind keyboards ‘telling it as it is’, ‘putting it out there’ and ‘setting people straight’ what hope is there for our children?
+If we as ‘professional’ adults, with heads full of knowledge and common sense are hiding behind keyboards ‘telling it as it is’, ‘putting it out there’ and ‘setting people straight’, seemingly out of jealousy, what hope is there for our children?

 WON’T SOMEONE THINK OF THE CHILDREN!